buddhist-uni/buddhist-uni.github.io/_posts/2024-12-24-embodiment.md

 ## The Khuddakanikāya

-[**The Jātaka Tales**](/tags/jataka), of course, are the starting point for that discourse, as they tell of many past lives of the Buddha in which he was an animal.
+[**The Jātaka Tales**](/tags/jataka), of course, are the starting point for that discourse, as they tell of the many past lives of the Buddha in which he was an animal.

-Together with [the **Avadānas**](/tags/avadana) about the Buddha's disciples and [the **Petavatthu**](/tags/pv) about rebirth in the ghost realms, ancient Buddhist tales offer a rich tapestry of stories which frame Saṃsāra and our strange lives within it, as [Bhante Sujato explains in his excellent, short lecture series on *Buddhist Mythology*](https://buddhistuniversity.net/content/av/buddhist-mythology_sujato).
+Together with [the **Avadānas**](/tags/avadana) about the Buddha's disciples and [the **Petavatthu**](/tags/pv) about rebirth in the ghost realms, ancient Buddhist tales offer a rich tapestry of stories about Saṃsāra and our strange lives within it, as [Bhante Sujato explains in his excellent, short lecture series on *Buddhist Mythology*](https://buddhistuniversity.net/content/av/buddhist-mythology_sujato).

 In addition to the mythical, the Pāli *Khuddakanikāya* also contains several poetry collections:
 - [the **Dhammapada**](/tags/dhp)